WatchOutNewsAgency/wona.github.com/_posts/2024-03-24-ncc-nss-nso.md

 **Gensec Sports**:  We seek commitment from individuals.
 While those participating in inter-IIT competitions may not necessarily need to focus solely on fitness due to the comprehensive facilities provided at the camp, we do expect them to demonstrate discipline in return for these amenities.
 This same expectation of sincerity is upheld here as well.
 Additionally, these sessions occur only once or twice a week, totaling around 7-8 times overall, which is manageable.

-## Insights from the NCC Head Interview
+## Verbatim with Deputy General Secretary of NCC

 In order to understand the workings of **NCC** better, we engaged in conversation with the Deputy General Secretary of NCC, **Himanshu Ranjan**.
 Through this discussion, we gained valuable insights.